CoderNamedHendrick/twitter_auth_basics/README.md

 This project serves as a guide for those looking to integrate twitter authentications into their flutter apps.

-When the article is released, a better readme would be written with link to the article
+You can read the article [here](https://rookiecoder.hashnode.dev/implementing-twitter-authentication-with-firebase-flutter)